dockstore/dockstore-documentation/docs/launch-with/mybinder-launch-with.rst

 Limitations
 -----------

-1. You cannot save to GitHub using The MyBinder interface.
-To commit a modified notebook to a repository, you must use the MyBinder UI to save the files locally, and then commit them to the repo using ``git``, GitHub, or similar.
+1. You cannot save to GitHub using the MyBinder interface.
+To commit a notebook to a repository, you must use the *File > Download* feature to save the files locally, then commit them to the repo using ``git``, GitHub, or a similar tool.

 See Also
 --------